chungryan/fridge-temperatures-go/README.md

 ### CircleCI Docker image

 I'm currently using a CircleCI prebuild Docker image for Golang.
 However this image does not have AWS CLI installed, which is why is in the CircleCI configs, making the build a little bit more time consuming.
 That could be easily improved by making a new image with this dependancy installed.

+### Domain name

+Currently there is no custom domain attached to the API Gateway resource, hence why we're using the generated url under amazon.com domain.
+We could easily setup a route 53 record, with even a base path mapping to make it all pretty.